Decision guide

 Why it wins: At ~$600, the Garmin R10 is the entry point that actually works.
 It's the gateway drug to indoor golf.
 Pair it with a $200-400 net and mat setup and you're playing virtual golf in your garage for under a grand.

-What matters: The R10 uses Doppler radar to track ball and club metrics.
+What matters: The Garmin R10 uses Doppler radar to track ball and club metrics.
 Ball speed, launch angle, spin rate, carry distance, club path, face angle — it gives you more data than most weekend golfers know what to do with, providing a solid foundation for analytical game improvement.
 Connects to the Garmin Golf app on your phone or tablet, where you can play over 43,000 virtual courses and review your stats.

 The real story: Is it as accurate as a $5K launch monitor?
 No. Spin readings can be inconsistent, especially with wedges.
 But here's what people miss — for the golfer going from zero data to some data, the R10 is transformational.
-You'll learn more about your swing in a month with this thing than in a year of range sessions.
+You'll learn more about your swing in a month with the Garmin R10 than in a year of range sessions.
 The indoor experience works best with metallic sticker balls (RCT technology) for better spin tracking.
 Add a net, a hitting mat, and you're in business for January golf.

 What you need with it: Net ($100-200), hitting mat ($100-300), tablet or phone, and ideally a GSPro subscription ($250 one-time) if you want the full simulator experience on a computer.